SGCNZ PRIMARILY PLAYING WITH SHAKESPEARE

 - Gain confidence and skill in analysing text

 - Discover other ways to utilise drama to teach any part of the core primary curriculum.

 This is NOT a competition, simply a showing of work in progress.

-SGCNZ is grateful to the Shirley Keesing Trust for the bequest to facilitate this programme.
+SGCNZ is grateful to the Shirley Keesing Trust Bequest, the Wellington Regional Airport Award, New Zealand Post and Wellington City Council Arts & Culture Fund for help to facilitate this programme.